ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 - 2: Assigns 100 to a variable `a`.
 - 3: Procedure `a` is called.

-However, using the same name to a procedure and variable makes confusing.
+However, using the same name to a procedure and variable makes confusion.
 You should avoid that.

 ## Recursive call